Swisstransplant/swisstransplant.github.io/README.md

     quarto render --profile fr
     quarto render --profile en

-The preview option can also be used to render and also display the page
+The preview option can also be used to render and also display the page.

     quarto preview --profile de

 ### 2. Multilanguage support

-# Then we run the post-processing script which translates the document titles.
+We run the post-processing script which translates the document titles.

     Multilanguage.qmd

 ### 3. Upload the project to GitHub

-First let's review all change
+Let's review all changes.

     git status

-If all if fine, commit all changes and push a new version of the website
+If all if fine, commit all changes and push a new version of the website.

     git add --all
     git commit -m "update Q1 2024"